dsagman/picat/readme.md

 The interesting thing here is that the name of the function is identical to the string in the input.
 The *cpy* command is performed by the `cpy` function.

 The code also makes use of a hash map to store the value of registers and passes state back and forth via unification.
-Note how `S` isn't explictly returned.
+Note how `S` isn't explicitly returned.
 It's not a global variable.
 It's unified with itself resulting in updates meaning it is both input and output.

-The program counter, by contrast, is explictly returned and updated using the function syntax and `:=`.
+The program counter, by contrast, is explicitly returned and updated using the function syntax and `:=`.

 One more thing to notice here: the code for converting strings to integers.
 You may find it useful when parsing input yourself.